-Course Outline – Religion & Worldviews
+Course Outline – Religion and Worldviews

-The Religion of Worldviews department promotes the love of learning and mastery of the systematic study of religion.
+The Religion and Worldviews department promotes the love of learning and mastery of the systematic study of religion.
 This focuses on worldviews as well as world religions, societal and key Philosophical concepts which underpin British society.
 The Religion & Worldviews department enriches students’ education by introducing them to vast array of cultures, creeds, and ways of living.
 Creating an environment which steps outside of the classroom, the students engage with key abstract concepts, key life as well as study skills.
 This is alongside a vast array of extra-curricular activities like Religion & Worldviews Soc. and meeting key people from other faith and cultural groups.

-Within Religion & Worldviews students engage with spiritual themes of love, compassion, and forgiveness.
+Within Religion and Worldviews students engage with spiritual themes of love, compassion, and forgiveness.
 The reflective nature of the subject allows for debate in a safe environment and strengthens resilience in challenging their own ideas and promoting tolerance as they engage with opposing worldviews.